 Lost Wages and Future Earnings: covers past, current, and future wages lost because of the victim’s injuries.

-Loss of Quality of Life: the loss of ability to participate in and enjoy life.
+Loss of Quality of Life: The loss of ability to participate in and enjoy life.

-Emotional Damages: such as anxiety, depression, PTSD and other emotional distress.
+Emotional Damages: such as anxiety, depression, PTSD, and other emotional distress.

 Wrongful Death: in cases where a victim dies, the family can sue for economic, non-economic, and punitive damages in a wrongful death lawsuit.

 Pedestrian car accident lawsuits can be both complex and time-consuming.
 An experienced pedestrian accident attorney can help you navigate the legal system to ensure your case is as strong as possible.
-This increases your chances of a successful pedestrian vehicle accident lawsuit and maximizes your potential settlement.
+This increases your chances of a successful pedestrian-vehicle accident lawsuit and maximizes your potential settlement.
 Building a strong client-lawyer relationship is important, so make sure that your attorney is easy to contact and will keep you updated on your case.
-Before hiring a lawyer for you pedestrian lawsuit, ask him or her:
+Before hiring a lawyer for your pedestrian lawsuit, ask him or her:

 At TorHoerman Law, we have a team of experienced attorneys with years of success in handling pedestrian accident lawsuits.
 We work with our clients to help minimize their stress and maximize compensation for their damages.
 Our lawyers offer free consultations for all potential clients, and our legal services are based on contingency fees.
 This means none of our clients pay until we have helped them gain compensation.
 Contact the law offices of TorHoerman today to learn more about your potential pedestrian accident lawsuit.